Detuning-symmetric laser cooling of many mechanical modes with a photothermally modified cavity

 With existing \TaO-terminated mirror coatings, modest gains can be made by partially etching \cite{Bernard2020Nov} the topmost \TaO~layer.
 As shown in the inset of Fig.~\ref{fig4}(a), this serves to concentrate more light in the first \SiO~layer, thereby increasing $\TR$.
 While etching improves $\TR$ only by a factor of $\sim$2.3, this can lead to larger changes in the \textit{net} effect $\TR-\TE$, especially near the crossover frequency where $\TE$ and $\TR$ are balanced.
 This approach only slightly exceeds what is possible with a simple \SiO-terminated coating (corresponding to 100\% etched \TaO~in Fig.~\ref{fig4}(a)).
 However, it is advantageous with a freshly coated fiber mirror to etch the first few layers anyway, as this cleans the surface and removes the sidewall coating (so they can fit tight-tolerance ferrules, e.g.), and it practically easier to stop such an etch somewhere within the \TaO~layer \cite{Bernard2020Nov}.
 Note also that, as the \TaO~layer is removed, the electric field at the mirror surface increases, which can subsequently increase surface absorption.

 Another promising approach is to design the mirror coating to enhance the field in the \SiO layer(s).
-Figure \ref{fig4}(b) shows an example of this, where the thickness of one glass layer is doubled, creating a short, low-finesse Fabry-Perot ``mini-cavity'' within the stack.
+Figure \ref{fig4}(b) shows an example of this, where the thickness of one glass ``spacer'' layer is doubled, creating a half-wavelength, low-finesse Fabry-Perot ``mini-cavity'' within the stack.
 This concentrates the field in the glass layer, enhancing $\TR$ as shown in the main plot.
-Embedding this ``mini-cavity'' deeper in the stack increases its finesse and enhancement, so long as it is not deeper than thermal penetration depth.
+Embedding this ``mini-cavity'' deeper in the stack increases its finesse -- and hence the enhancement shown in Fig.~\ref{fig4}(b), so long as it is not deeper than thermal penetration depth.
 On the other hand, if heat is primarily deposited in the mini-cavity itself (where the field is high), then the thermal profile would follow, and very large enhancements are possible.
-This interplay is the subject of future investigation.
+Even in this case, however, the mini-cavity should not be embedded too deeply for two reasons.
+First, since the mini-cavity is (by design) resonant with the cavity light, it acts to transmit the incident cavity light through approximately twice the depth of the spacer layer (i.e., the mini-cavity comprises a comparable number of layers on \textit{both} sides of the spacer), thereby requiring additional dielectric layers to maintain the finesse of the main cavity.
+Second, a mini-cavity of effective length $l$ and finesse $\mathcal{F}$ will localize light outside the main cavity (see inset figures), thereby reducing the optical coupling to the object(s) of interest in the main cavity.
+Intuitively, whenever circulating photons pass through a mini-cavity, they travel an extra effective path length $\sim l\mathcal{F}$, thereby increasing the overall mode volume.
+This effect will be small so long as the main cavity length $L\gg l\mathcal{F}$, which should be straightforward for the shallow cavities shown in Fig.~\ref{fig4}(b).

 \textit{Conclusions.---} We demonstrate a cavity optical spring accompanied by broadband optical damping of the first $\gtrsim 100$ modes of a membrane in a fiber cavity.
 The broadband suppression of mechanical noise, along with the power-dependent and detuning-dependent damping and spring, is consistent with thermal dynamics in the mirror coatings that modify the cavity's susceptibility to detuning noise.
 This effect enables high-power measurement and stable optical spring without the antidamping-induced instabilities nominally associated with traditional radiation forces.
 Owing to its quadratic power dependence and reliance on thermal effects, this cooling technique is especially well-suited to higher-power applications and room temperature systems.